ShehanPerera/Ballerina-Grafana-Sample-Service/README.md

    ` ./grafana-server web`

 7. Import Ballerina Metrics Dashboards to Grafana.

-8.Run following sample codes for use ballerina service.
+8. Run following sample codes for use ballerina service.

 This sample uses MySQL DB and before running the sample copy the  MySQL JDBC driver to the BALLERINA_HOME/bre/lib folder and create a database called testdb.